Short-term placement of children outside the home

 Service points

-Reception for children, Oulunkylä
+Children's Reception Unit, Oulunkylä

 Address: Harjantekijäntie 2, 00640 Helsinki

-Youth reception unit, Herttoniemi
+Youth Reception Unit, Herttoniemi

 Address: Niittaajankuja 2, 00810 Helsinki

-Youth reception unit, Kallio
+Youth Reception Unit, Kallio

 Address: Toinen linja 4 L, 00530 Helsinki

-Youth reception unit, Malminkartano
+Youth Reception Unit, Malminkartano

 Address: Vellikellontie 4, 00410 Helsinki